 Carer Allowance may be paid in addition to an income support payment.

-A person qualified for social security pension, benefit or allowance, or Family Tax Benefit A (FTB(A)) at greater than the base rate, may qualify for additional Rent Assistance.
+People who qualify for a social security pension, benefit or allowance, or Family Tax Benefit A at more than the base rate, may qualify for Rent Assistance.

-The assistance is payable to a person only if they pay at least $114 per fortnight (or $185 per fortnight if a couple with no children).
+The assistance is payable to a person if they pay at least $164 in rent per fortnight (or $188.20 per fortnight if a couple with no children).
 The assistance is not payable to a person who pays rent to state housing.
 The amount of the Rent Assistance varies according to the amount of rent paid, increasing until the maximum Rent Assistance rate is reached.

 Special rules apply to single sharers, people who pay board and lodging, or those who live in a retirement village.
 Special rules also apply if the person is under 21 and receiving a Disability Support Pension.